ResearchIT/Workshops/README.md

-Concepts on the path to HPC and Research IT - Draft
+Workshops on the path to HPC and Research IT
 =============================
 A proposed set of workshops for ISU Researchers challenged with high-end Research IT needs.
 ---------------------------------------------------
-Michael Hofmockel - LAS Research IT Director
+*Michael Hofmockel* - LAS Research IT Director

 *your name here*

 **Caveats:**

-- Researchers are potentially faculty, staff, post-doctoral fellows and graduate students but generally not undergraduates.
+- Researchers are potentially; faculty, staff, post-doctoral fellows and graduate students but generally not undergraduates.
 - HPC is High Performance Computing.
 This implies speed, not any particular architecture.
 - Researchers have needs for both parallel and serial processing.